-This inter-College research network is convened by Professor Supriya Singh and aims to:
+This inter-College research network is convened by Professor Supriya Singh.

 Asia@RMIT has hosted seminars on politics, economics, and culture with an Asian focus.
 For example, seminars have been held on urban design in Tokyo, the challenges of health centres in Bangladesh, Chinese foreign investment in Africa, and the history of research in Sri Lanka.
 Other topics have included remittances to India, memories of headhunters in Borneo, and sustaining Singapore nationalism abroad.